Dual Enrollment: Home Education Students

-A college-ready reading and writing score on the ACT, SAT, or PERT is required to participate in Dual Enrollment.
+A college-ready reading and writing score on the ACT, SAT, ACCUPLACER NG or PERT is required to participate in Dual Enrollment.
 For Early Admission or to take a college credit math course, students must also present a college-ready math score.

 Students should determine with their parent if they meet the minimum test score requirements for Dual Enrollment.

 - Home education compliance: Students must be a resident of Brevard County with the student’s home education program registered with the Brevard County School Board.
-Before processing the student's Application for Admission, the College must verify with the Brevard County School Board that the applicant's program meets state home education requirements.
+Before processing the student's Application for Admission, the College is required to verify with the Brevard County School Board that the applicant's program meets state home education requirements.

-Step 3: Attend an EFSC Dual Enrollment Orientation.
-Required!
+Step 3: Complete the required EFSC Dual Enrollment Orientation.